cedistream233/cedistream/backend/docs/DEPLOYMENT.md

 ---

-**Need help?** Check the logs in your Render and Netlify dashboards, and ensure all environment variables are set correctly.
+**Need help?** Check the logs in your Render dashboard and ensure all environment variables are set correctly.